danielkinguk/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 ### Proactive Network Assurance and Monitoring (Health Check)

-   Proactive Network Assurance and Monitoring represents a paradigm shift from the Network active and reactive assurance discussed in Section 5.2.
+   Proactive Network Assurance and Monitoring represents a paradigm shift from the reactive network assurance discussed in Section 5.2.
    Instead of waiting for issues to arise and then addressing them, proactive network assurance involves anticipating potential problems and implementing measures to prevent them from occurring.
 This